Master multi-level diagrams by drilling down into nodes to create hierarchical architecture documentation

 You now understand how to create hierarchical architecture diagrams with infinite levels of detail!

-What you've mastered: ✅ How to drill down into nodes (Alt/Option click) ✅ How to create internal components at each level ✅ How to navigate using breadcrumbs ✅ How to organize hierarchical architecture ✅ Best practices for multi-level diagrams
+What you've mastered: ✅ How to drill down into nodes (Alt/Option click) ✅ How to navigate using breadcrumbs ✅ Best practices for multi-level diagrams (2-4 levels recommended)